Combined sewer: Comparison to sanitary sewer overflows

-CSOs differ from sanitary sewer overflows in that the latter are caused by sewer system obstructions, damage, or flows in excess of sewer capacity (rather than treatment plant capacity.)
-Sanitary sewer overflows may occur at any low spot in the sewer system rather than at the CSO relief structures.
-Absence of a diversion outfall often causes sanitary sewer overflows to flood residential structures and/or flow over traveled road surfaces before reaching natural drainage channels.
-Sanitary sewer overflows may cause greater health risks and environmental damage than CSOs if they occur during dry weather when there is no precipitation runoff to dilute and flush away sewage pollutants.
+CSOs differ from sanitary sewer overflows (SSOs) in that the latter are caused by sewer system obstructions, damage, or flows in excess of sewer capacity (rather than treatment plant capacity).
+SSOs may occur at any low spot in the sewer system rather than at the CSO relief structures.
+Absence of a diversion outfall often causes SSOs to flood residential structures and/or flow over traveled road surfaces before reaching natural drainage channels.
+SSOs may cause greater health risks and environmental damage than CSOs if they occur during dry weather when there is no precipitation runoff to dilute and flush away sewage pollutants.

 CSOs in the United States

 Most of the US combined sewer systems are in the Northeast and Great Lakes regions, and the Pacific Northwest.

 About 860 communities in the US have combined sewer systems, serving about 40 million people.
 Pollutants from CSO discharges can include bacteria and other pathogens, toxic chemicals, and debris.
 These pollutants have also been linked with antimicrobial resistance, posing serious public health concerns.

 The U.S. Environmental Protection Agency (EPA) issued a policy in 1994 requiring municipalities to make improvements to reduce or eliminate CSO-related pollution problems.
 The policy is implemented through the National Pollutant Discharge Elimination System (NPDES) permit program.
 The policy defined water quality parameters for the safety of an ecosystem; it allowed for action that are site specific to control CSOs in most practical way for community; it made sure the CSO control is not beyond a community's budget; and allowed water quality parameters to be flexible, based upon the site specific conditions.

 The CSO Control Policy required all publicly owned treatment works to have "nine minimum controls" in place by January 1, 1997, in order to decrease the effects of sewage overflow by making small improvements in existing processes.
 In 2000 Congress amended the Clean Water Act to require the municipalities to comply with the EPA policy.

+CSOs in Europe

+There are estimated to be more than 628,000 CSOs in Europe (estimated 650,000 in 2020 including the United Kingdom).

+CSOs in the United Kingdom

+Most of the United Kingdom has a combined sewage system, designed to overflow during heavy rainfall and discharge into the sea and rivers.
+There are about 22,000 CSOs in the United Kingdom, of which about 15,000 are in England.

+In 2024, the Environment Agency recorded 445,297 spills (CSOs+SSOs) with a total duration of 3,582,658 hours.

+CSOs in Australia

+Most sewerage systems in Australia are not designed to transport stormwater, but some combined systems were constructed in the late 19th and early 20th Century.
+Most have since been separated into stormwater and sewerage systems.